See Where Your Users Actually Come From

 Marketing Managers

-Separate real growth from vanity metrics.
+Distinguish real growth from vanity metrics.

 When 23 features ship over 18 months but nine are used by fewer than 4% of active users, product analytics reveals the Feature Graveyard.

-Turn session counts into channel performance reality
+Turn session counts into channel performance reality.

 Growth Teams